Form collects user input

 </form>

-To ensure users provide the response, we add required
+To ensure users response, we add the required attribute.

 <form>